 The College Student Mental Health Crisis

 Today on college campuses, loneliness and isolation among students is the norm and depression in college students is on the rise.
 Exacerbated by social media, many students have this ill conceived idea that everyone else is having more fun and living a better life than they are.
-Unfortunately, an increasing number of college students are now experiencing emotional health issues4—to the point that it has become a public health concern.5 In fact, more than one third of college students worldwide experience a mental health crisis during their first year.6 Sadly, many students who experience attrition-triggering emotional challenges do not utilize campus counseling centers, often because of lingering social stigmas or self-imposed stigmas associated with seeking help.5 Furthermore, students from underrepresented ethnic and racial groups, many of whom are first-generation and/or limited (FGLI) college students, are even less likely to seek support for mental health issues.
-Nationally, just over 11% of students sought out mental health services that were available to them.7
+Unfortunately, an increasing number of college students are now experiencing emotional health issues4—to the point that it has become a public health concern.5 In fact, more than one third of college students worldwide experience a mental health crisis during their first year.6 Sadly, many students who experience attrition-triggering emotional challenges do not utilize campus counseling centers, often because of lingering social stigmas or self-imposed stigmas associated with seeking help.5 Furthermore, students from underrepresented ethnic and racial groups, many of whom are first-generation and/or limited (FGLI) college students, are even less likely to seek support for mental health issues.7